Follow University Policies

 Proper use of the University’s electronic services and resources will enhance the quality of the University network and systems and foster a culture of respect for the intellectual property rights of both members of the University community and copyright owners in the larger creative community.

-Policies and regulations help guide members of the University community.
-Essential Policies for the Columbia Community is a central resources for a broad range of topics at Columbia.
-Included are policies that govern attendance, alcohol and drugs, equal opportunity and nondiscrimination, sexual assault, event protocols, partisan political activity, and leaves of absence, as well as the Policy on Access to Student Records under the Federal Family Educational Rights and Privacy Act (FERPA) of 1974.
+Essential Policies for the Columbia Community is a key central resources for a broad range of policy topics at Columbia.
+Included are policies that govern campus safety, attendance, alcohol and drugs, equal opportunity and nondiscrimination, sexual assault, event protocols, partisan political activity, and leaves of absence, as well as the Policy on Access to Student Records under the Federal Family Educational Rights and Privacy Act (FERPA) of 1974.
 Essential Policies also contains consumer information for enrolled and prospective students.

 You are expected to read and familiarize yourself with the full text of these policies, which are available online.